 How do graduate candidates get the best job opportunities?
 Through networking!
-Networking and job referrals account for 80% of all job and internship employment.
+Networking and job referrals account for 70-80% of all job and internship employment.
 The best referrals for jobs come from valid connections.
-To build a strong network, connect to someone who may be a member of the same professional association, a fellow alumnus of your undergraduate or graduate school (or even high school), professors you established relationships with, fellow classmates, or the friend of a friend to whom you were introduced either personally or professionally.
+These connections are started by developing relationships with people throughout your education and career.
+To build a strong network, connect to someone who may be a member of the same professional association, a fellow alumnus of your graduate school, undergraduate program (or even high school), professors you established relationships with, fellow classmates, or the friend of a friend to whom you were introduced either personally or professionally.
 We recommend and support the following ways to build a valid and effective professional network:

 Executive Speaker Series

-Graduate Business Career Services schedules experienced executive speakers throughout the year who can offer you the opportunity to learn and establish a professional relationship.
-Recent guests include Andrew Tisch, Chairman of Loews Corp., and Sir Martin Sorrell, CEO of WPP Group.
+Graduate Business Career Services (Zarb GBCS) schedules experienced executive speakers throughout the year who offer you the opportunity to learn and establish a professional relationship.
+Recent guests include Matt Seeley, Group President at Experian Marketing Services, Andrew Tisch, Chairman of Loews Corp., and Kathleen Stanley, Senior VP of Capital One Bank.
+For more information, see our Calendar of Events.

-Utilize our scheduled events to meet and get to know alumni, faculty and professional presenters.
+Utilize Zarb Graduate Business Career Services (GBCS) scheduled events to meet and get to know alumni, faculty and professional presenters.
 Attend alumni/corporate presentations and information sessions.
-Attend career panels about industry trends and career opportunities in business areas, business etiquette, alumni and faculty career discussions.
-Participate in employer sponsored mock interview sessions.
+Attend career panels about industry trends and career opportunities in business areas, business etiquette and alumni and faculty career discussions.
+Participate in employer-sponsored mock interview sessions.

 Joining a national MBA association is another great way to meet peers and national and multi-national company representatives.
 Many associations have national conferences and job fairs which will allow you to expand your network and job opportunities.
 All of the associations recommended below are open to all nationalities and genders: